danielneis/moodle-availability_paypal/README.md

 For each restriction you add, you can set a business email address, cost, currency, item name and item number.

+In case of problems with the payment, all users with the capability "Receive payment notifications" (availability/paypal:receivenotifications) are notified via email and Moodle messaging.
+If there is no dedicated user with that capability, all site administrators are notified by default.

 Funding
 -------